• Skip to primary navigation

 Are you looking for a simple oatmeal recipe that is so much better than plain cooktop oatmeal?
 Let me introduce you to this delicious, easy-baked berry oatmeal recipe.
 This is perfect for your meal prep planning on the weekend, or even a delicious dish for brunch.

 Oatmeal is a great way to start the day.
-It is healthy, inexpensive, and so delicious!
+It is hearty, inexpensive, and so delicious!
 It is also a breakfast the whole family will love.

 It will quickly become a favorite in your house, just like it is in ours!